 Whenever we find ourselves walking through a quaint old town near the ocean, eventually one of us wonders aloud, “would you want to retire here?”
 The other responds with a list of some of the pros or cons, and then usually muses allowed, “I could definitely see us retiring here.”
-Cascais had us wishing 30 was the new retirement age, and we loved that is was only a 40 minute train ride from Lisbon.
+Cascais, Portugal had us wishing thirty was the new retirement age.
+We love that it’s easy to do a day trip to Cascais with a 40 minute train ride from Lisbon.

-The easiest way to get from Lisbon to Cascais is the regional Comboios do Portugal (CP) train.
+Cascais is an easy day trip from Lisbon on the regional Comboios do Portugal (CP) train.
 You can purchase your reusable Viva Viagem card (€ 0,50 for the card) in the Cais do Sodré railway station in Lisbon (or almost any train or metro station) and load it with one of the following options:

 - Two one-way 4 zone tickets: € 2,15 each way, so € 4,30 total

 - 24 hours: € 10,00 valid for unlimited trips on Comboios do Portugal (CP) trains, Carris trams and buses and metro